Well, fellas, if you’ve ever wondered what’s an acceptable age gap when dating younger women, this update blog will help you out!

 What’s the rule about assessing a potential mate?
 Right, don’t go for potential!

-No, he may not change his mind no matter how persuasive you think you can be.
-And if he doesn’t and you’re now 45 with cracked eggs, how happy are you going to be?
-Your choice, your fault.
+No, she may not change her mind no matter how persuasive you think you can be.

-No fair?
 That’s life.
 It happens.
-Reality land—he just wasn’t that into you.
 Be glad it happened sooner than later.